KHwong12/urban-data-palette-blog/content/about.md

 Also learning note, yet focused on the theoretical concepts.

-### 3. Project - journal-like article
+### 3. Map Essays

-Map and data essays.
+Map and data essays, journal like articles.
 Those you will see on Washington Post/New York Times.

-### 4. Project - how to make
+### 4. How-to-make Tutorial

 A how to make tutorial

 I aim to write something like this: https://anitagraser.com/2016/12/18/details-of-good-flow-maps/

-### 5. Project - behind the science
+### 5. Behind the scene

 I created project and want to write a longer explanation then README (e.g. motivation behind, the processes during the development).
 Or there needs some additional explanations.